 You may have seen recent media coverage of reports claiming that the SPF numbers on sunscreen products aren’t always a reliable measure of how much protection you’ll get.
 All sunscreens in the United States must be tested for SPF performance using the same FDA designated clinical tests.
 Testing methods used to develop sunscreen shopping guides (e.g. Consumer Reports, the Environmental Working Group) are not consistent with those used by FDA, and therefore are not accurate indicators of a sunscreens’ SPF designation.
 Consequently, these results cannot be directly compared to a label claim.

-No matter what the active ingredients, all FDA-approved sunscreens work by scattering, reflecting or absorbing UV rays.; There is no difference in efficacy between sunscreens with organic or inorganic actives, they all must be formulated to achieve their SPF label claim.
+No matter what the active ingredients, all FDA-approved sunscreen ingredients work by scattering, reflecting or absorbing UV rays.
+There is no difference in efficacy between sunscreens with organic or inorganic actives, they all must be formulated to achieve their SPF label claim.

 Reading the Label:

 The Sun Protection Factor (SPF) of a sunscreen is a clinical test measure of the effectiveness of a sunscreen product against sunburn; the higher the SPF, the more sunburn protection a sunscreen offers.
 The SPF indicates how long a person can be exposed to UV radiation before getting sunburn with a sunscreen applied compared to how long they can be exposed before getting a sunburn without sunscreen.
 For example, someone who would burn after 10 minutes in the sun without a sunscreen would expect to burn after 5 hours (300 min) if protected by a sunscreen with SPF 30.